 The state of Indiana has damage caps on medical malpractice cases.
 A plaintiff cannot collect any more than $1,250,000 in a case, no matter what a jury decides the case is worth.
 However, this money does not all come from one place.
 The money first comes from the liable medical provider, who provides the first $250,000 of compensation.
-If more money than that is required, the Indiana Patient Compensation Fund can pay the remaining $1,000,000.
-Keep in mind that, if the liable medical provider has already paid $750,000 in total medical malpractice damages that year, they cannot pay anything more: in this case, your recovery would be through the Patient Compensation Fund and limited to $1,000,000.
+If more money is required, the Indiana Patient Compensation Fund can pay the remaining $1,000,000.
+Keep in mind that if the liable medical provider has already paid $750,000 in total medical malpractice damages that year, they cannot pay anything more: In this case, your recovery would be through the Patient Compensation Fund and limited to $1,000,000.

 If you or a loved one have been injured as a result of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.